wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.1 (16/06/2009)
+* changes for load userdate on settings themes; better for performance on blogs with many Users
+* small bugfixes on texdomain
+* changes on hint for settings on menu
+* new de_DE language file
+* comments meta box add to options on post

 = v1.7 (23/06/2009) =
 * Bugfix for WordPress 2.6; Settings-Link
 * alternate for `before_last_bar()` and change class of div